serena-ramley/stripe-saas-2024/README.md

 The first time you edit, a master key is created.

+`/config/master.key` should never be committed, and it is set to ignore in `.gitignore`

 ## Credentials

 `stripe_secret_key =` the secret key found at dashboard.stripe.com/test/dashboard